lgastako/myfun/README.md

 We basically want the same story from yesod or happstack or whatever with the HTMLString type that has to be explicitly converted to a safestring or whatever.

-So, how's this..
+[TODO]

 ## Function Arguments aka LHS Matches

-The LHS matches on constructors not types, hence p:Person is the first constructor not the type. (and p:AnonymousPerson is obviously the constructor).
-(This won't apply if we use the dot before/after approach).
+The LHS matches on constructors not types, hence Person.Person is the first constructor not the type. (and Person.AnonymousPerson is obviously the second constructor).

 Everything so far is immutable.